 Spinner bait uses metal blades to create propellers and also reflective materials to create light patterns.
 Once the bait is in the water, you’ll retrieve it, and while your reeling it in, the propellers will allow the bait to mimic live, moving fish.
 Spinner bait can be a bit trickier for beginners because they are not sit-and-wait baits.
 In clear water, you’ll want to retrieve quickly, but you can take it easier in murky water

 Most lures try to emulate bait fish in one way or other, and that might mean reflections or movements.
 Swim bait takes things a bit further.
 A swim bait lure will look like a real fish, complete with eyeballs, scales, and the like.
-Some even feature paddle tails that will thump in the water.
+Some even feature paddle tails that will thump in the water and look great on all different colors of fishing line.
 Good for capturing more aggressive predatory fish.

 Many of the lures on here imitate fish, but you can also buy lures that imitate frogs.
 Some fish prefer to snatch their meal from the surface, making frog lures especially effective.
 These lures often feature tendrils at the end that will simulate legs.
 A fish at the bottom of a lake or river will see a swimming frog and might be tempted into a bite.